-If you do place a security freeze prior to enrolling in a credit monitoring service, you will need to remove the freeze in order to sign up for the credit monitoring service.
+If you do place a security freeze prior to enrolling in the credit monitoring service as described above, you will need to remove the freeze in order to sign up for the credit monitoring service.
 After you sign up for the credit monitoring service, you may refreeze your credit file.

-4. Obtaining a Free Credit Report
+4. Obtaining a Free Credit Report.